tonyhkly/linda-and-matthews-wedding/README.md

-Michael and Anna Web
+Linda and Matthew
 ====================

-A wedding webapp I built as a gift for my brother's wedding.
+A wedding webapp I built as a gift for my sister's wedding.
 Feel free to suggest any improvements you have for the project!

 Technologies Used
 -------------